usnistgov/5gdeploy/scenario/20230817/README.md

 ## Multi-Host Usage

-We want to run Control Plane on primary host, User Plane and RAN on secondary host.
+In this sample, we run Control Plane on primary host, User Plane and RAN on secondary host.

 ```bash
 # define variables for SSH control IPs